pudly/schmopera-hugo/content/articles/a-truly-otherworldly-space-heartbeat-operas-drag-extravaganza.md

 ---
-title: ""A truly otherworldly space": Heartbeat Opera's Drag Extravaganza"
+title: "&quot;A truly otherworldly space&quot;: Heartbeat Opera&#039;s Drag Extravaganza"
 ---

 ## What do you think opera and drag have most closely in common?